Islam in Turkey

 Islam is by far the most practiced religion in Turkey.
 Most Turkish people are Sunni Muslims, and most of them belong to the Hanafi school of jurisprudence.
-Smaller numbers belonging to the Alevi, Ja'fari and Alawite minorities.
-The established presence of Islam in the region that now constitutes modern Turkey dates back to the later half of the 11th century, when the Seljuks started expanding into eastern Anatolia.
+Smaller numbers belong to the Alevi, Ja'fari and Alawite minorities.
+The established presence of Islam in the region that now constitutes modern Turkey dates back to the second half of the 11th century, when the Seljuks started expanding into eastern Anatolia.

 While official records indicate the population of Turkey to be 99.8% Muslim, (Note: These are based on the existing religion information written on every citizen's national ID card, automatically passed on from the parents to every newborn, and do not necessarily represent individual choice.
 Furthermore, anyone who was not officially registered as Christian or Jewish by the time of the foundation of the republic, was automatically recorded as Muslim, and this label has been passed down to new generations.
-Therefore, the official number of Muslims also includes people with no religion; converted from Islam to a different religion than Islam; and anyone who is of a different religion than their parents but hasn't applied for a change of their individual records.) most surveys estimate the percentage to be around 85 to 95%.
+Therefore, the official number of Muslims also includes people with no religion; converted from Islam to a different religion than Islam; and anyone who is of a different religion than their parents but hasn't applied for a change of their individual records.) most surveys estimate the percentage to be around 90 to 95%.
+Because the government registers everyone as Muslim at birth by default, the official statistics can be misleading.

 The Hanafi school of fiqh (maddhab) of Sunni Islam makes up about 90% of the Muslim population, with the remaining Muslim sects consisting of Alevis (close to 10%), Ja'faris (representing 1%) and Alawites (with an estimated population of around 500,000 to 1 million, or about 1%).
 With a sizeable part of population being Cultural Muslims, there is also a minority of Sufi and non-denominational Muslims.

-Whether "Turkish Islam" is more "moderate and pluralistic" compared to other Islamic societies is disputed, with majority consensus claiming this to be true.
-Given the fact that the state constitution not containing any references to Islam, the alcohol consumption being prevalent and furthermore, instead of promoting religious activities; there was a state-imposed ban on Islamic attire and restrictions on religious activities until late 2010s.
-Though some others arguing it is not valid, pointing the fact that some elements of the society are hardliners.
+Whether "Turkish Islam" is more "moderate and pluralistic" compared to other Islamic societies is disputed, with a majority claiming this to be true.
+Reasons given for this statement include: the state constitution not containing any references to Islam, alcohol consumption being prevalent, and instead of promoting religious activities there was a state-imposed ban on Islamic attire and restrictions on religious activities until the late 2010s.
+Others argue this view is not valid, pointing to the fact that many elements of Turkish society are hardliners.